 Are you an aspiring singer or performer seeking to begin your dream career?
-A degree in song performance is a great opportunity to develop a skill set applicable to a number of performing arts and singing jobs.
+A degree in song & dance is a great opportunity to develop a skill set applicable to a number of performing arts and singing jobs.
 Read on to discover the types of singing jobs you can get after completing a singing degree with APAC.

 Recording artists can be simply defined as a musical artist or group that records and releases music.
 In between recording albums, recording artists typically spend most of their time on tour to promote their albums and perform their recorded songs live.